Policy of the National Farmers Union

 • Maintaining livestock risk protection (LRP) and authorizing a new program, similar to LRP, that allows for market risk protection for crops; and

-• Address climate change, strengthen conservation programs, and expand renewable energy opportunities, including by:
+• Strengthen conservation programs and expand renewable energy opportunities by:

-• Increasing funding for voluntary, incentive-based conservation programs and conservation technical assistance;
+• Including strong funding that meets demand for voluntary, incentive-based conservation programs;

 • Building on programs that support biofuels infrastructure development;

-• Supporting and improving the Rural Energy for America Program (REAP)
+• Supporting and improving the Rural Energy for America Program (REAP); and

 • Expand and enhance permanent disaster assistance programs by: